Ruckus Networks: Acquisitions and mergers

+In 2006, the company acquired AirSpider Networks.

+In October 2011, the company acquired the India development centre of Intellinet Technologies Inc. Later that year, they acquired ComAbility.

+In 2013, RUCKUS acquired YFind Technologies Private Limited.

+In 2015, the company acquired Cloudpath Networks.

-On April 4, 2016, it was announced that Brocade Communications Systems had agreed to acquire Ruckus for $1.5 billion.
+On April 4, 2016, it was announced that Brocade Communications Systems had agreed to acquire RUCKUS for $1.5 billion.
 The deal was completed on May 27, 2016.

 In November 2016, Broadcom announced their intention to acquire Brocade for $5.9 billion.
 The deal was finalized on November 21, 2017.
 Broadcom said it would retain Brocade's fibre channel SAN switching business and divest Brocade's IP networking business – including the recently acquired Ruckus Wireless.

-In February 2017, Arris International announced that it would acquire Broadcom's Ruckus Wireless and ICX Switch businesses for $800 million.
+In February 2017, Arris International announced that it would acquire Broadcom's Ruckus Wireless and ICX® Switch businesses for $800 million.
 The deal was completed on December 1, 2017.

-In November 2018 it was announced that CommScope would purchase Arris group including Ruckus Networks, for $7.4 billion.
+In November 2018 it was announced that CommScope would purchase Arris group including RUCKUS Networks, for $7.4 billion.
 The acquisition was completed in April 2019.

 2018–present

-At MWC2018 at Barcelona, Ruckus Networks announced the new CBRS LTE portfolio.
+At MWC2018 at Barcelona, RUCKUS Networks announced the new CBRS LTE portfolio.
 U.S. Citizens Broadband Radio Service (CBRS) 3.5 GHz LTE access points and related cloud subscription services were introduced by Ruckus to enable enterprises to deploy private LTE network.
-Ruckus conducted live demonstration at MWC'18.
+RUCKUS conducted live demonstration at MWC'18.

-In December 2019, it was reported that a security researcher had found several vulnerabilities in the web user interface software that runs on a number of Ruckus Wireless routers, which the company had since patched.
+In December 2019, it was reported that a security researcher had found several vulnerabilities in the web user interface software that runs on a number of RUCKUS Wireless routers, which the company had since patched.

 Technology

-Ruckus designed an adaptive directional antenna technology called BeamFlex, and sold the technology to other manufacturers to enable them to include it in their products.
-Ruckus also came out with a Customer Premises Equipment (CPE) device that was sold to service providers.
+RUCKUS designed an adaptive directional antenna technology called BeamFlex, and sold the technology to other manufacturers to enable them to include it in their products.
+RUCKUS also came out with a Customer Premises Equipment (CPE) device that was sold to service providers.

-Ruckus offers WiFi products such as indoor and outdoor access points, including BeamFlex, which has directional antenna technology, and automatically adjusts to changes in the Radio Frequency (RF) environment providing stronger signals.
+RUCKUS offers WiFi products such as indoor and outdoor access points, including BeamFlex, which has smart antenna technology, and automatically adjusts to changes in the Radio Frequency (RF) environment providing stronger signals.
 Beamforming was integrated into the version of the 802.11 standard and 802.11ac.
 Ruckus introduced BeamFlex+ with Polarization Diversity Maximal Ration Combining (PD-MRC) to handle complex wireless environment and it was an upgraded technology of BeamFlex.

-Ruckus ICX Switches offers Campus Fabric technology in FastIron Operation system across all portfolio of Switches.
+RUCKUS ICX Switches offers Campus Fabric technology in FastIron Operation system across all portfolio of switches.
 It is based on IEEE 802.1BR standard for network automation and management simplicity.

-Other products that Ruckus offers include controllers, software, and smart wireless services.
+Other products that RUCKUS offers include controllers, software, and smart wireless services.